4 Model Design Choices

 4.2 Knowledge Distillation

 Knowledge distillation is a training technique where a smaller student model is trained to mimic the behavior of a larger teacher model.
-In the original distillation formulation (Hinton et al. 2015), the student learns not just from the ground-truth labels, but from the teacher’s full output distribution – the probability the teacher assigns to every token in the vocabulary, not just the top-1 prediction.
+In the original distillation formulation (Hinton et al. 2015), the student learns not just from the ground-truth labels, but from the teacher’s full output distribution — the probability the teacher assigns to every token in the vocabulary.
 These soft targets carry richer information than hard labels, which is why a distilled student can often outperform a model of the same size trained from scratch.
 Newer techniques vary the approach by training on sample outputs from the larger model or using reinforcement learning to impart some of the larger model’s capability into the smaller model.

 The tradeoff is that distillation requires significant training compute, and you need the larger, more capable teacher model.
-This may not be an option for a frontier model, but distillation is popular in research and in use for smaller models.
+This may not be an option for a frontier model, but distillation is popular in research and in use for smaller LLMs.

 4.3 Pruning